rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3.md

                         block_migration, migrate_data)
  {% endhighlight %}

 The way that *post\_method* is called is a bit interesting, because it is defined by the incoming variables accepted by the *self.driver.live\_migration* method.
 You can see above that this is called with *self.post\_live\_migration* and *self.\_rollback\_live\_migration*.
 When a fault occurs, it calls that *recover\_method*, and, in this case, it calls the *post\_method*, which resolves to the *nova.compute.manager.\_post\_live\_migration* method.
-It is tempting to believe that this is the *nova.virt.xenapi.vmops.post\_live\_migration* method but remember that this data was sent from COMPUTE and not VIRT.
+It is tempting to believe that this is the *nova.virt.xenapi.vmops.post\_live\_migration* method, but remember that this data was sent from COMPUTE and not from VIRT.
 You can also see that the *post\_live\_migration* in XenAPI is *post\_live\_migration* and not *\_post\_live\_migration*.
 So, let's take a look!

 #### Exploration 8

 ![Compute Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3/Compute-8.png %})

 Remember that the execution didn't move through RPC to get here, so the code is still running on the source.
-So far, execution was only transferred to RPC to handle the destination checks before bouncing back to source again.
+So far, execution was transferred to RPC to only handle the destination checks before bouncing back to source again.
 From now on, code runs on the source.
 The following method handles the cleanup actions that need to be done.
 It gathers BDM records (again!) and terminates and detaches the volumes from the source hypervisor, preparing to switch around networking information.
 This method gets very long, so we'll walk through it a little at a time and follow its cleanup steps where applicable.
 More comments are inline in the code.

 *nova.compute.manager.\_post\_live\_migration* ->
 {% highlight python %}